 5. Stocks and ETFs

 Stocks and ETFs are a great addition to any portfolio.
 They are riskier investments, so you should always diversify to avoid tremendous losses.
-When you diversify, you invest in different sectors, typically unrelated ones, so that one bad blow doesn’t affect everything in your portfolio.
+To diversify, you need to invest in different sectors, typically unrelated ones, so one bad blow doesn’t affect everything in your portfolio.

-You can invest in stocks individually using an online or human advisor or choose ETFs which are baskets of stocks already diversified.
-ETFs (exchange-traded funds) often track index funds, but they usually are in a specific sector, such as technology or healthcare.
+You can invest in stocks individually using an online or human advisor or choose ETFs (exchange traded funds) which are baskets of stocks that are already diversified.

-To make money on stocks or ETFs, you must sell the assets for more than you paid to buy them.
+To make money on stocks or ETFs, you must sell the assets for more than you paid for them.
 Stocks and ETFs usually have an average return of 10% if you can invest for the long term.
-The market can be volatile, with many ups and downs, so it’s essential to have a long-term plan and not invest the capital you need soon.
+The market can be volatile, so it’s essential to have a long-term plan and not invest the capital you need soon.

 Common brokerages to buy stocks or ETFs are Charles Schwab, Fidelity, and TD Ameritrade.